BilaldeCipheR/CSIT128-task-2/README.md

 - Protected admin routes
 - Environment variable configuration for sensitive data

-## Contributing

-This project is part of an academic assignment.
-Please follow the coding standards and maintain the existing project structure when making contributions.

-## License

 This project is for educational purposes as part of Assignment 2 for CSIT128.